 What Are Platform-Wide Permissions?

-Loopio allows you to configure platform-wide permissions for your Users by creating Roles and setting permissions for each component of the Loopio platform.
-This includes Reviews, Projects, Reporting, General Admin, Library, and (on select subscriptions) Stacks.
+Loopio allows you to configure platform-wide permissions for your Users by creating Roles and setting permissions for each component of the Loopio Platform.

 While most Roles are configurable, every Loopio account comes pre-set with the Administrator Role.
 The Administrator Role is a Full Access Role, meaning Users with this Role have the highest level of permissions for your Library, Reviews, Projects, Reporting, and General Administration, allowing Administrators to do everything within Loopio.
 While you can change the name of this Role, Permissions for the Administrator Role cannot be changed.